-- When the FCA is not working properly, the FCA warning light () will illuminate and the warning message will appear for a few seconds.
-After the message disappears, the master warning light () will illuminate.
-In this case, have the vehicle inspected by an authorized Kia dealer. - The FCA warning message may appear along with the illumination of the ESC warning light.
+- When FCA system is not working properly, the FCA warning light (♣) will illuminate and the warning message will appear for a few seconds.
+After the message disappears, the master warning light (⚠) will illuminate.
+In this case, have your vehicle inspected by an authorized Kia dealer. - The FCA warning message may appear along with the illumination of the ESC warning light.